5 Incredible Liver-Cleansing Herbs

 6 worst herbs for your liver

-While various herbal remedies promote healthy liver function, some herbs are toxic to your liver.
-These herbs contain compounds that can damage liver cells, especially if taken in large quantities.
+While various remedies can help promote healthy liver function, other herbs can have harmful and even toxic effects as they may contain compounds that can damage liver cells, especially if taken in large quantities.

 Here are six herbs that can potentially harm your liver: